LangChain Getting Started

 base_url defaults to http://localhost:11434 if omitted.
 Include it explicitly when connecting to a remote Ollama instance or a custom port.

-Pass any prompt string to llm.invoke().
-It blocks until the full response is ready, then returns a message object — read the generated text from .content:
+Now, let's talk to the model.
+We pass a prompt string to llm.invoke().
+It waits until the full answer is ready, and then it returns a message object.
+We read the generated text from .content:

 PYTHON